T

 landmark

-The official residence of the British monarch in Scotland, located at the foot of the Royal Mile.
-Explore the historic apartments and the ruins of Holyrood Abbey.
+The King's official residence in Scotland, located at the foot of the Royal Mile.
+Explore the historic apartments, the ruins of Holyrood Abbey, and the palace gardens.

 2. Midday